ArpitAswal/TaskTracker/README.md

 🔔 **Notification System**

-- **Task Addition Notification:** A notification is displayed whenever a new task is added.
+- **Task Addition Notification:** A local notification is triggered immediately when a new task is added, confirming the action.

-- **Morning Reminder:** Reminds the user to complete or add new tasks.
+- **Pending Task Notification:** Periodic notifications (default: every 1 hour) remind users about only those pending tasks whose end date matches the current day.
+The user can customize the reminder frequency from the Profile Screen.

-- **Night Reminder:** Notifies the user about pending tasks.
+- **Specific Hour Task Notification:** While adding or updating a task, users can enable an hour-specific notification by selecting a checkbox and setting a time.
+This reminder is sent in addition to periodic reminders.

-- **FCM Support:** Admins can send notifications to all or specific users.
+- **FCM Support:** Admin users can broadcast push notifications to all or selected users through the Admin Panel by specifying a title and description.

 ## App UI